Henry Chance Newton

 Henry Chance Newton (13 March 1854 – 2 January 1931) was a British author and theatre critic for The Referee magazine.

+Biography

-Newton had written about the stage since 1875 when he joined the staff of Hood's Comic Annual.
-He wrote using the pseudonym Gawain, the London correspondent, for the New York Dramatic Mirror, and as Carados for The Referee.
+Henry Chance Newton was born in London to parents of Northern Irish descent.
+He had written about the stage since 1875 when he joined the staff of Hood's Comic Annual.
+He wrote using the pseudonym Gawain, the London correspondent for the New York Dramatic Mirror, and as Carados for The Referee.

 Newton, in conjunction with Richard Butler, wrote libretti for musical comedy under the joint collaborative name of Richard Henry.
-Works attributed to Richard Henry include Monte Cristo Jr. (burlesque melodrama 1886); Jubilation (musical mixture 1887); Frankenstein, or The Vampire's Victim, a parody of the Mary Shelley novel Frankenstein, presented at the Gaiety Theatre, London, in 1887; and Opposition (a debate in one sitting 1892).
+Works attributed to Richard Henry include to Victorian burlesques, Monte Cristo Jr. (a parody of The Count of Monte Cristo, 1886) and Frankenstein, or The Vampire's Victim (a parody of the Mary Shelley novel Frankenstein, 1887), both presented at the Gaiety Theatre, London; and Jubilation (musical mixture, 1887); and Opposition (a debate in one sitting, 1892).

+He died at his home in London on 2 January 1931, and was buried at Putney Vale Cemetery.